US STOCKS-S&P 500, Nasdaq futures slump 5 pct as Britons vote to leave EU

 By Noel Randewich

-June 23 S&P 500 and Nasdaq E-mini futures plummeted as much as 5 percent early on Friday, triggering overnight circuit breakers as global markets reeled from Britain's vote to quit the European Union.
+June 24 S&P 500 and Nasdaq E-mini futures plummeted 5 percent early on Friday, hitting overnight limit thresholds, after Britain voted to leave the European Union, roiling global markets and raising fears of a shock to the world's economy.

-The drastic drops in U.S. stock index futures prices suggest Wall Street will open with steep losses later in the day as the historic referendum sent investors fleeing to the dollar and other safe-harbor assets as they worried about a potential shock to the global economy.
+The drastic drops in U.S. stock index futures prices suggest Wall Street will open with steep losses on Friday.
+Futures on the Dow Jones industrial average fell 4 percent.

-British markets plunged, with sterling hitting a 31-year low in its biggest fall on record, and UK and European stock futures were pointing to a steep fall of as much as 7.5 percent at the market open.
-Asian equity markets also tumbled.
+British markets plunged, with sterling hitting a 31-year low in its biggest fall on record and UK stock futures pointing to a steep fall at the market open after Britons voted to leave the European Union.
+Asian markets also tumbled.

+Sterling suffered its biggest fall on record as vote counts showed the Brexit camp had won the landmark referendum and investors grappled with its implications.

 Reflecting fear among investors, futures on the VIX volatility index surged 10.57 points to 27.20.